srnfr/kubernetes-examples/README.md

-# Kubernetes Examples
+# Improved Guestbook from Kubernetes Examples

-This directory is forked.
+This directory is forked from the Well-known Kubernetes examples

 I've enhanced the Redis setup by setting up a sentinel redis cluster.